antscher/blackjack_ia_Rust/README.md

 Antoine Scherpereel (https://github.com/antscher/)

 ## License
-This project is for entertainment purposes.
-Feel free to use and modify it :)
+This project is protect by a licence but feel free to use it and to improve it ;)